HKUST-CSIT5970-25S/assignment-1-zhan9yx/README.md

     | Oregon - Oregon           |    4950            |     0.146   |

     > Region: US East (N. Virginia), US West (Oregon).
 Use `Ubuntu Server 22.04 LTS (HVM)` as AMI.
 All instances are `c5.large`.
 Note: Use public IP address when using iPerf within the same region.
+    > The network performance measurements between instances deployed in different regions indicate significant variations in TCP bandwidth and round-trip time (RTT).
+The connection from N. Virginia to Oregon shows a TCP bandwidth of 23.1 Mbps with an RTT of 72.3 ms, highlighting the impact of geographical distance on network performance.
+In contrast, the connection within N. Virginia demonstrates a much higher bandwidth of 9300 Mbps and a minimal RTT of 0.098 ms, reflecting the benefits of local networking.
+The Oregon to Oregon connection also shows a robust bandwidth of 4950 Mbps and an RTT of 0.146 ms. Overall, these results illustrate that network performance is affected by both regional distance and local infrastructure capabilities.